By Dr. Shirlee Tan, Sinang Lee and Khanh Ho from the Duwamish Seafood Consumption program at Public Health – Seattle & King County

 More than 20 ethnic groups currently fish in the Duwamish River, which is a highly contaminated superfund site that runs right through South Seattle, along the South Park and Georgetown neighborhoods.
 To address the disproportionate burden of health risks associated with consuming PCB-contaminated seafood among low-income and immigrant/refugee fishing communities in the Duwamish River Superfund site, we launched a community-based program to confront the long-standing environmental justice issues associated with seafood consumption and fishing in the lower Duwamish Valley.
 This program, established through a cooperative agreement with the US Environmental Protection Agency, engages affected communities in designing culturally-appropriate health promotion tools and building community capacity for sustainable outcomes.

-We talked with Mai Hoang, a Vietnamese-speaking community health advocate who is working with Public Health – Seattle and King County.
-She shared with us what drives her work as well as some of the challenges she encounters in sharing this information with her community.
+We talked with Mai Hoang, a Vietnamese-speaking community health advocate who is working with us at Public Health – Seattle and King County.
+She shared what drives her work as well as some of the challenges she encounters in sharing this information with her community.

 Q: Mai, how did you become a community health advocate?
 What makes you fit for the job?